 Last but not least, manufacturers tout that “properly-maintained” saltwater can be kept for up to a year, and that salt cartridges only need replacing every 4 months (or 120 days).
 However, much like standard water care systems, a saltwater hot tub requires a variety of water care products to properly maintain it.
 These include: salt test strips, balancing test strips, balancing chemicals, metal and stain removers, spa cleaners, and pre-filters to reduce calcium.
 Clearly, the whole “less maintenance” claim doesn’t hold much water.

 At Marquis, we believe that technological advancements are great as long as they work as advertised.
 Our engineers continually research and test available technologies to determine whether or not they can be recommended.
 But as we have seen, the claim that salt systems are “natural,” “chemical-free,” or “maintenance free” is simply not accurate.
 Salt system technology produces the very same ‘natural chemicals’ considered to be safe by the pool and spa industry.
 But given the negative impact of salt on internal hot tub components, the potential warranty issues, and the added maintenance concerns, does a saltwater system really make sense?

 The fact of the matter is that spa water needs to be sanitized in order to be safe.
-With nearly four decades of hot tub manufacturing and proper hot water maintenance experience, Marquis remains convinced by best practices which have stood the test of time.
+With over four decades of hot tub manufacturing and proper hot water maintenance experience, Marquis remains convinced by best practices which have stood the test of time.
 Namely, smaller controlled doses of bromine or chlorine, an ozone generator, and perhaps spa minerals (or conditioners) to soften the water.
 These methods not only ensure safe water, but serve to protect your hot tub components over time to deliver The Ultimate Hot Tub Experience!®